 Although work zones are separately defined in the Georgia Motor Vehicle Crash Report, they are all very similar.
 This type of notation is often simply used to indicate the kind of work zone in case an issue with fault arises that may have been caused by a worker.

 - Officers are required to investigate whether the accident occurred in a work zone.
 Forcing the officer to mark “none” instead of just not completing this section of the police report means that an investigation was conducted, and the officer determined that the driver was not in a work zone.

 - Construction zones could include both work on the road itself and nearby work being done to a building or another structure.
 The work does not actually have to be performed on the street for it to be considered a work zone.

 - This type of work zone is by far the most prevalent.
 Maintenance work is frequently performed on small areas of the road that is sometimes not marked well.

 - Utility work is sometimes performed on the road itself, but it’s far more common for it to be just off the road.
 The road may be blocked off to ensure that there is a safe distance between workers and equipment and oncoming traffic.

 - Unknown type.
 It is not always clear what kind of work is being performed in the area right away.
 Sometimes an officer will mark unknown in those situations.
 In many cases, the officer will do some additional investigation and add on or amend the report to provide this type of information later, but not always.

 John Foy & Associates can help you read and understand your accident report.
 We can also help you use that information as part of your car accident case.
-We offer a free consultation to discuss car accident claims.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.